tscanlin/developers.optimizely.com/src/content/server/groups/index.md

 ---
 template: page-sidebar
-title: "Experiment Groups"
+title: "Experiment groups"
 ---

 # Experiment Groups

-<h4><p>You can put experiments in two different types of groups: **overlapping** and **mutually exclusive**. </p>
+<h4><p>In Custom Projects, you can create groups of experiments.
+You can create two different types of groups: **overlapping** and **mutually exclusive**. </p>

-<p>To get started, create a Group in your project and mark it appropriately.
+<p>To get started, head over to the **Groups** tab and select **New Group**.
 When you create experiments ensure you have placed them in the correct group. </p></h4>

 ### Overlapping group

 An overlapping group allows experiments to be brought together for organization or categorization.
-For example, grouping pricing tests that would not have the potential interaction effects together.
+For example, you can create separate groups for your homepage tests, search result tests, and pricing tests.
 This allows for teams to track types of experiments they are running with Optimizely.
 A user can be in multiple experiments within the same overlapping group.
 User bucketing is done at the experiment level, similar to non-grouped experiments.

 ### Mutually Exclusive